- Wales (Principal Learning in Engineering Wales is the approved qualification for students who study in Wales)

 Tech levels require the support of trade or professional bodies or at least five employers.

-Following the Wolf review of vocational qualifications in 2011, the UK Government announced a number of characteristics that Level 3 Tech level qualifications have to demonstrate in order to feature in performance tables for 2016.
+Following the Wolf review of vocational qualifications in England in 2011, the Department for Education announced a number of characteristics that Level 3 Tech level qualifications have to demonstrate in order to feature in performance tables for 2016.

 As a result, over 90% of the Level 3 qualifications previously recognised in performance tables will not be recognised in 2016 and beyond; these qualifications will have been delivered during the academic years 2014 – 16.